Deathspike/mangarack/README.md

 MangaRack is a console line application capable of downloading manga series from popular manga scan and scanlation sites.
 Each downloaded chapter is stored on your computer as a comic book archive and, by default, contains additional embedded meta information (such as the writer and summary).
 The embedded meta information is compatible with the popular ComicRack application suite.

+## History/Upgrading

+It has been more than two years since the release of MangaRack.cs, the predecessor of MangaRack.js.
+Managing hundreds of series, thousands of chapters and millions of pages has been an incredible learning experience.
+There have been major changes in the design philosophy behind MangaRack.cs going from 1.x to 2.x, and similarly, the 3.x version (thus, MangaRack.js) is taking a new path.
+Your library will not be changing, but the major underlying philosophy has changed to a "*MangaRack everywhere!*"-approach.
+MangaRack runs on Linux, Mac OS X and Windows, and aims for Android, iOS and Windows Phone.
+If you are upgrading, delete your persistence files, and check for decrepated command line switches.

 ## Prerequisites

 * NodeJS >= 0.10.x (http://nodejs.org/)